-CMA vs Appraisal in Wellington FL: Key Differences
+CMA vs Appraisal: Key Differences Explained

-Trying to figure out a home’s value and wondering whether you need a CMA or a home appraisal?
 While both estimate value, they serve very different roles in a real estate transaction.
 Understanding the difference between a CMA and appraisal can help you price your home correctly, make a stronger offer, and avoid surprises during the process.

 A CMA helps you set the right price, while an appraisal determines if a lender will approve the deal.

-What is a CMA in Real Estate?
+What Is a CMA in Real Estate?

 A CMA, or comparative market analysis, is created by a real estate agent to estimate a home’s market value using recent sales, active listings, and current market trends.
 It is primarily used to determine a competitive listing price or guide a buyer’s offer.